Ph.D., Harvard University

-My research specialities are Homeric epic and ancient Greek tragedy.
+My research specialties are Homeric epic and ancient Greek tragedy.
 I investigate the Iliad and Odyssey as oral, traditional epics and strive to understand them on those terms.
-For both Homeric epic and Greek tragedy, I am especially interested in the performance of these works and how that performance informs or affects interpretation of them.
+For both Homeric epic and Greek tragedy, I am especially interested in the performance of these works and how that performance informs or affects the interpretation of them.
 Much of my scholarship is collaborative, especially that related to the Homer Multitext.

 Some of My Publications

 Imagining Illegitimacy in Classical Greek Literature, Lanham, Maryland: Lexington Books, 2003.

 - "Homeric Epic in Performance," 9-20 in The Cambridge Guide to Homer, ed.
 Corinne Ondine Pache, Cambridge: Cambridge UP, 2020.